sebasmagri/rustbridge-gtb/content/workshops/20170401-bay-area-rustbridge-apr2017.md

 location_name = "Mozilla"
 city = "San Francisco"
 country = "US"
-image = "img/rustfest.png"
+image = "/img/rustfest.png"
 +++

 The very first RustBridge in Bay Area: a hands-on workshop to introduce Rust to beginners with little prior programming experience.

-Hosted by the @rustlang_mx herd.
+Hosted by the @rustlang_bayarea herd.